Titer Testing Services in Marlboro, MA

 Marlboro Animal Hospital offers Titer Testing in lieu of vaccinations.
 We encourage our clients to discuss the pros and cons of both vaccinations and Titer Testing with us so you can make an informed decision based on the lifestyle of your animals.

-Titer test results are currently not accepted in lieu of rabies vaccination in the US.
+Rabies antibody titer tests for dogs and cats are currently not accepted in lieu of rabies vaccination in the US.
 Titer testing is generally not medically accepted as useful for testing for Coronavirus or Lyme disease.
 Titer testing for cats is only done for panleukopenia and not for herpes and calicivirus.

 What the AAHA Canine Vaccination Guidelines say about Titer Testing for Dogs

 “Despite the confusion and controversy surrounding antibody testing, these serologic tests are useful for monitoring immunity to CDV, CPV-2, and CAV-1….
 The tests are also medically useful to ensure that a dog responds to a specific core virus vaccine and/or to determine if immunity is present in a previously vaccinated dog.”